leaprovenzano/tensordataclass/CONTRIBUTING.rst

 Report bugs in our `issues`_.
 If you are reporting a bug, please include:

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
-This must include your version of python and tensordataclass
+This must include your version of python and tensordataclasses
 * A minimal example that will reproduce the bug.